How to Reduce Period Pain?

 The Ultimate Guide to Easing Period Pain at Home

-Dysmenorrhea (menstrual cramps) is one of the most prevalent health problems, affecting approximately 90% of adolescent females.
+Dysmenorrhea (menstrual cramps) is very common among adolescents, with reported prevalence ranging from 50–90%, depending on population and diagnostic criteria.
 This discomfort occurs due to uterine contractions prompted by prostaglandins, hormone-like substances that modulate inflammation and muscle contractions.

 To help reduce period pain, this guide explores the best medications, dietary changes, non-medical methods, and more.